marciof/Eon/specification/specification.md

 [8 2 2 \key: \value]
 # [8 2 2 key: value]

+(prototype ['x'])
+# []

+(prototype [])
+# {}
 ```

 ## Map

-An immutable insertion ordered collection of unique keys each one associated with a single value.
+An immutable insertion ordered collection, of unique keys each one associated with a single value.

-If a given key has no associated value, it's then handled as in a set where the key and value are the same, however they're still separate from each other.
-A set element expression is only evaluated once even though it's used for both the key and value.
+If a given key has no associated value, it's then handled as in a set where the key and value are the same and identical, however they're still separate from each other.
+An expression used as a set element is only evaluated once, even though it's used for both the key and value.

-If the same key is repeated multiple times, it's associated with only the last value.
+If the same key appears multiple times, the last associated value takes precedence over all previous ones.

+- **Prototype**: `{}`
+- **Base Prototype**: -

 ### Examples